tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 library types and templates, allocator use is probably less than 1%.
 There are also large numbers of C++ programmers who have never used a non-default allocator.

+Consider the relatively unknown fact that the frequently used standard library templates `std::function` and `std::variant` are *not* allocator aware.
+And yet, this being the case, there hasn't been any public outcry or proposals coming forward suggesting that allocator awareness be added.
+This is a strong indicator that very few engineers are making use of the standard library's allocator awareness model.

 As such, the benefits of allocator use, even if profound, are not realized by most C++ programmers.
 The amount of implementation time and API review time